swatiarora11/Teams-Notifications/README.md

 ### Step 5: Test Your First Notification

 1. Select "Send Notification" in **Action** column corresponding to notification entry in the Sharepoint Online list created in Step 2.
-2. Launch Powershell in Administrator mode.
+2. Launch **Powershell in Administrator mode**.
 Skip this step if already launched.
 3. Download [Notification.ps1]() and [NotificationUtil.psm1]() from this git repository into a local folder.
-4. Run NotificationUtil.psm1 script first to load utility library functions.
+4. Run [NotificationUtil.psm1]() script first to load utility library functions.
-5. Launch Notification.ps1 powershell script.
+5. Launch [Notification.ps1]() powershell script.
 If you have done all above steps correctly, you will see following output.
 <p> <img src="images/ps_notification_launch.png"/>

 6. Press "Y" to proceed.
 You will see similar output as given below.